 The little town does not seem too busy, but we heard that it is full of Moroccans during summer.
 There is a beach promenade with restaurants and a couple of hotels and camping places.
 We loved the Sfenj that we never found before but had already heard of.
 It looks a little bit like a doughnut, but simply is dough fried in oil, sometimes served with sugar or also without, as you prefer.
 Take care, they are addictive!

 Sometimes we just randomly parked somewhere close to the endless cliffs and one day a fisherman just stopped and be bought the freshest fish off of him.
-Also we collected some muscles and prepared them ourselves, which took us forever, but we felt so proud of us!
-The seafood is amazing here and we enjoyed the emptiness and loneliness of spots we parked at.
+Also, we collected some muscles and prepared them ourselves, which took us forever, but we felt so proud of ourselves!
+The seafood is amazing here and we enjoyed the emptiness and loneliness of the spots we parked at.

 The Surf South